 Delaware County 4-H has a wonderful livestock program.
 We offer educational clinics, shows, auction experience, and more.

-~Dairy Goats-owned by June 15
+- Dairy Goats-owned by June 15

-~Meat Goats-owned by June 15; registered for auction by June 20, 2020
+- Meat Goats-owned by June 15; registered for auction by June 20, 2020

-~Beef Cattle-owned by June 15; steers must be registered for auction by January 6, 2020
+- Beef-owned by June 15; steers must be registered for auction by January 6, 2020

-~Sheep-owned by June 15; registered for auction by June 20, 2020
+- Sheep-owned by June 15; registered for auction by June 20, 2020

-~Swine-owned by June 15; registered for auction by June 20, 2020
+- Swine-owned by June 15; registered for auction by June 20, 2020

+This option is only available to 4-Hers who do NOT already own stock.
 Did you know that people who do not live on a farm or do not have registered stock can still have a 4-H animal project?
 The 4-H Non-ownership Animal Project allows 4-Hers the chance to care for an animal and show it just as their own.

 A completed 4-H Non-ownership Animal Project Certificate is required in order to participate.
 It is also strongly recommended that a 4-H Animal Lease Agreement be completed as well.
 Cornell Cooperative Extension (CCE) encourages the use of written lease agreements, however, it is the responsibility of the owner and exhibitor to agree upon the lease terms.
 Neither CCE Delaware County or Cornell University is legally involved in writing, implementing, or terminating any lease agreements.